 The notice held by the man standing ahead of me in line permanently altered me.

 In his hands was a photo copied image of two identical twins that couldn’t have been more than 21 years old.
 These fresh faced congenial sisters wore matching outfits of a white button down long sleeved silk blouse and black business slacks.
 They book ended themselves by leaning in towards one another with their outer hand resting on their hips at a sharp angle and their chins resting atop their inner hands.
 Both girls had naturally white blond hair and looked directly at the camera with beaming grins on their carefree faces.
 Beneath the picture read the following:

 “Have you seen my twin daughters?
-Both started temp jobs on the 91st floor of the North Tower on September 10th and they have not been heard from since the following day.”
+Both started temp jobs on the 91st floor of the North Tower on September 10th and they have not been heard from since.”

-I was so taken aback and hypnotically engrossed staring at these two lost, never to be found sisters I looked up to notice the man who was their father looking directly at me.
+I was so taken aback and hypnotically engrossed staring at these two lost, never to be found twin sisters that I didn’t at first notice the man who was holding the notice looking directly at me.

 More like looking through me.

 Although he was observing me as I rudely gawked at the picture in his hand, his eyes were utterly void of life.
-When I came out of my stupor to notice he had been looking at me the entire time, I awkwardly fumbled to say something which I thought would be along the lines of begging his pardon for my lack of manners, instead what came out was:
+When I came out of my stupor to notice he had been watching me the entire time, I awkwardly fumbled to say something which I thought would be along the lines of begging his pardon for my lack of manners, instead what came out was:

 “I……ummm……guess I’m in the uhhhhh wrong line?
 I’d better ummm get going”.

 The father of the missing twin sisters said nothing and turned away.
-His ghost-like lifeless eyes will forever haunt me.
+His ghost-like, lifeless eyes are impossible to ever forget.

 The Memo Bush